-Understanding your credit report is essential before you attempt reading it like a pro.
+Understanding your credit report is essential before you attempt to read it like a pro.
 Every single section of your credit file can contain potential mix-ups and errors that ultimately damage your credit and lower your credit score.

-Your credit report begins with personal identifiable information that needs to be carefully reviewed, including your date of birth, social security number, complete name, and address.
-Errors in the birth dates, name, or multiple social security numbers are some of the most common inaccuracies found in a credit report.
+Your credit report begins with personally identifiable information that needs to be carefully reviewed, including your date of birth, social security number, complete name, and address.
+Errors in birth dates, names, or multiple social security numbers are some of the most common inaccuracies found in a credit report.

 Another part of your credit report relates to your payment history, account balances, credit limits, and all activity associated with a given account.
 The main aspects to check for include any closed accounts that remain open, inaccurate balances and credit limits, unauthorized users or owners of the account in question, or current accounts labeled as late or delinquent.